nitridan/nodetocoreclr/README.md

 ## Build

-Custom buils
-If you need to support different version of node.js/electron custom build can be performed.
+If you have to support different version of node.js/electron custom build can be performed.

 ### Build requirements:
 - Python 2.7+